britram/draft-trammell-plus-abstract-mech/draft-trammell-plus-abstract-mech.md

 # Introduction

-The boundary between the network and transport layers was originally defined to be that between information used (and potentially modified) hop-by- hop, and that used end-to-end.
+The boundary between the network and transport layers was originally defined to be that between information used (and potentially modified) hop-by-hop, and that used end-to-end.
 End-to-end information in the transport layer is associated with state at the endpoints, but processing of network-layer information was assumed to be stateless.